jc-aguilera/carlosom/docs/scenarios/flashback.md

     - Find some syringes, fill them with solvent, and use them on Dorothy's three exposed pods, while avoiding the Axeman.
     - Defeat the now vulnerable Dorothy, and escape the hospital before it collapses.
     - If you did not make it to the hospital in time, navigate through the forest to find a large bridge.
-flavorText: An abandoned buiIding in a foggy forest.
+flavorText: An abandoned building in a foggy forest.
 All around us were the echoes of some forgotten tragedy.
 Enveloped in evil, we pressed onward.
 ---
 # Flashback